 An Explanation Into My Twilight Zone

 There really wasn't much inspiration put into this poem.
 It was more like a poem of a day to day struggle in the land of unhappy and void.
-This one does portray a little of a "want" to it; a want to be happy, and trying to find a reason to live on by looking into a beautiful horizon.
+This one does portray a little of a "want" to it; want to be happy, and trying to find a reason to live on by looking into a beautiful horizon.

 Even so, I will confess that the part about horizon and happiness, however, did come a bit from a clip in which I was lucky enough to run across while I was writing this poem.
 It was a clip I will post here, and it was of Alfred Hitchcock, of all people, answering a question about what makes him happy.
-It was a little shocking, but then again, it wasn't really so shocking at all.
+It was a little shocking, but then again, it wasn't so shocking at all.
 Hitchcock, being the horror story, off in the Twilight Zone, type of person he portrayed, seemingly had a gentle heart.
 Not surprising when I thought about how I, myself, have a deep dark side, but also feel that I am a gentle soul.
-It was most interesting to say the least and did contribute a little to the poetic form of this one.
+It was most interesting, to say the least, and did contribute a little to the poetic form of this one.
 I hope you enjoy!

 A Happy Horizon

 I’m losing it; I know I am.
 It’s a scary feeling to want out

 Out of these responsibilities which always seem to fall to

 never good enough to hit a mark, or milestone, no single